mrrocampbell/demo-scripts/1-web-development-certificate/1-intro-html-css/WDC_1-1-4_HTML_HTML-Basics_V1.md

 Another attribute we can provide an image tag is `alt` or alternative text is used to provide a text description if an image is unable to render.
 It also provides a message explain what an image looks like to screen readers.

-> Show students in replit how the alt tag displays the alternative text when an image stops rendering due to us removing the source location.
+_**Note:** Show students in replit how the alt tag displays the alternative text when an image stops rendering due to us removing the source location._

 ```html
 <img src="" alt="Image of the Milky Way galax">